stripe-samples/subscription-use-cases/README.md

 stripe samples create subscription-use-cases
 ```

-The CLI will walk you through picking your integration type, server and client languages, and configuring your `.env` config file with your Stripe API keys.
+The CLI will walk you through picking your integration type, server and client
+languages, and configuring your `.env` file with your Stripe API keys.

 **Installing and cloning manually**